Multi-file virtual datasets with VirtualiZarr

 )

-Write combined kerchunk index for future use
+Write combined virtual dataset to a Kerchunk JSON for future use

 If we want to keep the combined reference information in memory as well as write the file to .json